 Liquor licenses

 Portland Permitting & Development provides City-level review of liquor license applications.
-The Oregon Liquor and Cannabis Commission (OLCC) is the agency that issues them.
+The Oregon Liquor and Cannabis Commission (OLCC) is the agency that issues liquor licenses.

-You can get records of the City's license recommendations dating back to 2015.
-To do that, make a public records request.
+You can receive records of the City's license recommendations dating back to 2015.
+To do that, please make a public records request.
 See the liquor license applications page for permits that are currently pending.

 Cannabis licenses